Rolando Reyes Sr.: Changes

-This is a family business originated by Mr. Rolando Reyes Senior, wife Zeida Reyes, son and Rolando Reyes Junior.
-Rolando's son Rolando Jr. was the CEO of the company in Miami, New Jersey and Honduras for many years.
-There were some conflicts in the family initiated by sibling rivalry, and Rolando Junior went on his own.
-However, he was always in contact with father and received merchandise from the Honduras central office.
-Rolando's daughter, Seida Reyes Perez also ran the family business for a period of time but left the business to pursue her career in social services.
-The oldest daughter, Oneida Diez stayed kept on running the business and ultimately engaged her husband Enrique Diez to run the business with her.
 In late 2007, Don Rolando announced he was promoting his grandson, Carlos E. Diez, to be the company president.
 After many years doing business as Puros Indios Cigars, Inc., the new president changed the company name to Reyes Family Cigars, Inc., introduced a new corporate logo, cigar label art, and added three new cigar lines under the Reyes Family Cigar brand among other significant changes.